 Many of the arguments that are put up by both the YES and NO sides have little to do with the Lisbon Treaty.
 For example the Treaty has no direct relevance for issues such as abortion, neutrality and taxation.
 Also I do not believe that it directly impinges on worker rights.
-Admittedly, a significant issue has been raised by the membership of the new Eastern and Central European countries where wage rates are significantly lower than in the older established members.
+Admittedly, a significant issue has been raised by the membership of the new Eastern and Central European countries where wage rates are considerably lower than in the older established members.
 Thus applying traditional rights such as free movement of workers and free establishment of businesses does pose a threat to local workers (who have enjoyed higher wages).
-However this problem – though very real - is not caused by the Lisbon Treaty.
+However this problem - though very real - is not caused by the Lisbon Treaty.
 Likewise a workable resolution will have to take place outside it in a pragmatic manner.

 In general the EU has proven very responsive to social legislation protecting worker’s rights and this commitment is enshrined in the Charter on Human Rights which is part of the new Treaty.
 Though individual decisions on specific work related issues will necessarily be taken through the Courts (and cannot be readily predicted) the Charter does at least provide a social oriented backdrop from which such decisions will emanate.

 I feel that the quality of debate in Ireland has been greatly marred by a polarisation of attitudes on both sides of the divide.
 YES proponents in debate seem committed to the untenable position that there is nothing questionable in the Treaty and that it effectively answers all the NO objections.
 Equally the NO side seem very trenchant in dismissing any of the positives that are put forward on the YES side.